COneal81/COneal81.github.io/_posts/2020-03-14-order_of_go_rails_application.markdown

 permalink:  order_of_go_rails_application
 ---

-Like any prject you build, whether it is a house or a web application, you need to have a solid method to your madness.
+Like any project you build, whether it is a house or a web application, you need to have a solid method to your madness.

-When I started my Rails project, I decided to create an “Order of Go” to help organize my workflow.
+When I started my Rails project, I decided to create a “Order of Go” to help organize my workflow.

 ## **1. Use draw.io and cleary make a wireframing diagram flow chart for your project**.